-112 HONORS PRINCIPLES OF BIOLOGY II SPRING
+112 HONORS PRINCIPLES OF BIOLOGY II SPRING FEE 4 (3-3)

 Emphasizes diversity of organisms, animal and plant structure, animal behavior and ecology.
-For Biology majors and minors, or those students planning to transfer to preprofessional programs requiring Biology.
+For Biology majors and minors, or those students planning to transfer to pre-professional programs requiring Biology.
 Includes a three-hour laboratory experience per week.
 Students with two years of high school biology, or one year of high school biology and one year of chemistry will serve as BIOL 101 prerequisite.

-Prerequisites: E, M, R, BIOL 101 or HONR 101 with a C or hetter
+Prerequisites: E, M, R, BIOL 101 or HONR 101 with a C or better